niess/goupil/docs/py/transport_engine.rst

-   If the *random_index* parameter is set to :python:`True`, the :py:meth:`transport <transport>` method will also return an array containing the index of the random stream at the start of each Monte Carlo event.
-This can be used, for example, for the re-playing the event.
+   If the *random_index* parameter is set to :python:`True`, the :py:meth:`transport <transport>` method will also return an array containing the index of the :py:attr:`random` stream at the start of each Monte Carlo event.
+Alternatively, an array of random indices (of the same size as *states*) can be provided to set the :py:attr:`random` stream state for each event.
+This option is typically used to replay previously simulated Monte Carlo events (e.g. with additional *vertices* data).

    Similarly, if *vertices* is set to :python:`True`, the :py:meth:`transport
    <transport>` method will also return an array containing the intermediate